-Trello is a free cloud collaboration system for organising projects.
-With its intuitive layout, Trello makes it easy to share information about tasks that are being planned, in progress or complete.
+Trello is a free cloud collaboration system for organising projects with an intuitive layout for sharing info about tasks being planned, in progress or complete.

-It’s available for iOS, Android and Slack, but I’ve mostly used it on desktop.
-You can use it as part of a team for collaboration projects or by yourself.
+Use it as blogging calendar, a project management timeline or something else entirely.
+Available for iOS, Android and desktop, you can use it as part of a team for collaboration projects or by yourself.

 Team members are easily added using their email address.
 You can add them individually by email address or in bulk using a list of email addresses separated by semicolons.